jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 Mudstone Traverse, Kamikaze and finally Lost Hopes.
 This is mainly dry with large breakdown chambers.

-Prince Consort Road (heading North) was initially pushed to \textsc{The Albert Hall} (from where the \textsc{Serpentine} meander leads off to the \textsc{It Will Rain for a Million Years} pitch).
-This passage bisects three streamways (one of which was pushed and forms the Esoterica series) and includes considerable calcite formations.
+*Prince Consort Road* (heading North) was initially pushed to the *Albert Hall* (from where the *Serpentine* meander leads off to the *It Will Rain for a Million Years* pitch).
+This passage bisects three streamways (one of which was pushed and forms the *Esoterica* series) and includes considerable calcite formations.

-From \textsc{The Albert Hall} a climb was made into the
+From the *Albert Hall* a climb was made into the *Palace of King Minos*.
-\textsc{Palace of King Minos}.
 This passage is complex, and side branches have neither been fully explored nor surveyed.
 The known passage leads via Minotaur Rift to terminate in the